 Istanbul is abundant with affordable cafes and restaurants that offer a multitude of delectable options.
 There are numerous establishments catering to various budgets and preferences.

 I will help you find the most delicious and affordable places in Istanbul that offer a comparable atmosphere to luxury establishments.
 Here is a list of the top 10 budget restaurants in Istanbul.

-1 – A well known Galata Kitchen
+1 – Galata Kitchen (Galata)